A's pull away from Angels despite Trout's 44th HR

 Brown's second triple came in the bottom of the sixth, scoring Mark Canha to put Oakland on top for good at 6-5.
 Khris Davis followed with a sacrifice fly off the third Angels pitcher, Noe Ramirez (4-3), to give the A's a two-run cushion.
 Yusmeiro Petit (5-3), Joakim Soria and Liam Hendriks closed out the Angels from there, holding the visitors hitless over the final 3 1/3 innings.
-Hendriks notched his 18th save by striking out two of the three batters he faced in the ninth.
+Hendriks was rewarded with his 18th save after striking out two of the three batters he faced in the ninth.

 Chapman's homer came in the third inning off Angels starter Jaime Barria and gave Oakland a 5-2 lead.
 But the Angels rallied for single runs in the fourth on Pujols' 21st homer of the season, the fifth on an RBI double by Shohei Ohtani and the sixth on Justin Upton's 11th homer to draw even.